spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/3-labels.md

 ![Stream Labels](images/stream-labels.png)

 Alternatively, you can use them to help make the visualization of the Stream and Batch job more descriptive.
-The example in [Python Application](%currentPath%/recipes/polyglot/app) shows an example of this style of usage.
+The example in the sample [Python Application](%currentPath%/recipes/polyglot/app) shows an example of this style of usage.